Windows 2.0: Features

 Unlike its predecessor, Windows 2.0 allows the user to overlap and resize application windows.
-It has also introduced desktop icons, keyboard shortcuts, and the terminology "minimize" and "maximize", as opposed to "iconize" and "zoom" which was used in Windows 1.0.
+It included desktop icons, keyboard shortcuts, and the terminology "minimize" and "maximize", as opposed to "iconize" and "zoom" which was used in Windows 1.0.
 Support for 16-color VGA graphics, EMS memory, and new capabilities of the i386 CPU in some versions were also added.
 Windows 2.0 is the last version of Windows that ran solely on floppy disks.

-The operating environment is shipped with fifteen programs, and it also introduced graphical programs Microsoft Word and Excel, to compete against the then-reigning competitors WordPerfect and Lotus 1-2-3.
+The operating environment is shipped with fifteen programs, and it also introduced the GUI based programs Microsoft Word and Excel, to compete against the then-reigning competitors WordPerfect and Lotus 1-2-3.
 Software such as the Aldus Pagemaker and CorelDRAW were also developed for Windows 2.0.
-It is also the first Windows version to integrate the Control Panel and program information files.

 The Windows API functions are largely handled by KERNEL.EXE, USER.EXE, and GDI.EXE.
 These files along with device drivers, printer drivers being the exception, are combined by the Windows setup program into WIN200.BIN and WIN200.OVL.
 The system files WINOLDAP.MOD and WINOLDAP.GRB are used to run MS-DOS programs.

 IBM licensed Windows's GUI for OS/2 as Presentation Manager, and the two companies stated that it and Windows 2.0 would be almost identical.